pythonlover02/Proton-Sarek/README.md

 6. Restart and thats it!!!
 Enjoy :P

 ## Roadmap:
-Current status and upcoming changes for the Build.
+Current status and upcoming changes for the Builds.
 The following features are categorized based on their current development status:

 | Feature Description                                         | Status             |
 |-----------------------------------------------------------|--------------------|